roseengineering/crystalweb/README.md

 Next calibrate the thru port of the Nanovna using the "calib" menu.
 Now you can run the script to make the measurement.
 Pass the --stray option if you want to measure the holder capacitance.
-The options --start and --stop set the initial sweep frequency range.
+To tell crystalweb specifically what the start and stop frequency of the above span is, pass the options --start and --stop to the program.

-The arguments to the python script follow:
+The arguments to the python script are as follows:

 ```